openvinotoolkit/openvino/docs/optimization_guide/dldt_optimization_guide.md

 The general approach for sharing data between Inference Engine and media/graphics APIs like Intel&reg; Media Server Studio (Intel&reg; MSS) is based on sharing the *system* memory.
 That is, in your code, you should map or copy the data from the API to the CPU address space first.

-For Intel MSS, it is recommended to perform a viable pre-processing, for example, crop/resize, and then convert to RGB again with the [Video Processing Procedures (VPP)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onevpl.htm).
+For Intel® Media SDK, it is recommended to perform a viable pre-processing, for example, crop/resize, and then convert to RGB again with the [Video Processing Procedures (VPP)](https://software.intel.com/content/www/us/en/develop/tools/oneapi/components/onevpl.htm).
 Then lock the result and create an Inference Engine blob on top of that.
 The resulting pointer can be used for `SetBlob`:

 @snippet snippets/dldt_optimization_guide2.cpp part2